umarhassan-mitodl/12.007-spring-2013/content/pages/readings.md

 Ediacaran fauna.
 Evolution and radiation of animals.
 Evidence for early animals.
 Animal body plans.
 Sponges.
 Deadline to decide on the problem to write about for the final blog piece.
 {{< tdclose >}}
 {{< tdopen >}}
-Chirata, Régis, Derek E. Moultonb, et al. "[Mechanical basis of morphogenesis and convergent evolution of spiny seashells](http://dx.doi.org/10.1073/pnas.1220443110)." _Proceedings of the National Academy of Sciences of the United States of America_ 110, no. 15 (2013): 6015–20.
+Chirata, Régis, Derek E. Moultonb, et al. "{{% resource_link "550106f4-f350-4e46-9d64-dcdeab6e8adf" "Mechanical basis of morphogenesis and convergent evolution of spiny seashells" %}}." _Proceedings of the National Academy of Sciences of the United States of America_ 110, no. 15 (2013): 6015–20.
 {{< tdclose >}}

 {{< trclose >}}